 2. The Hard Work Starts on Day Two

-If you don’t know what you lease you can’t account for it.
+If you don’t keep up with what you lease you can’t account for it.

-Although most companies start out focused on the Herculean challenge of implementing the new standards by the deadline — “Day One,” they quickly discover that the hard work starts after the deadlines on “Day Two” and beyond.
-Lease portfolios experience a high velocity and high volume of changes.
+Although most companies start out focusing on the Herculean challenge of implementing the new standards by the deadline — or “Day One” — they quickly discover that the hard work starts after the deadlines on “Day Two” and beyond.
+Lease portfolios experience both a high velocity and volume of changes.
 On average, 70% of an organization’s portfolio will experience a change in any given year.
 Rents change.
 New leases are signed while others are renewed or expire.
+Assets on lease may be added to or removed.
 You cannot have accurate and complete lease accounting without strong business processes for lease administration.
 So we built our application to not just perform lease accounting, but lease administration as well.
 We bundle them together into a single integrated application that automates the lease lifecycle end-to-end.
-From the initial asset requisition to the final security deposit refund you will have complete visibility to your lease population.
+From the initial asset requisition to the final security deposit refund, you will have complete visibility to your lease population.

 3. The System Should be Self-Funding

 Investors shouldn’t have to sacrifice profits to gain more transparency.

 The benefit of the new leasing standards is greater transparency for investors looking at financial reporting around lease liabilities.
 However, the ability to provide the new information has come with significant administrative costs.
 We do not think that shareholders should have to suffer lower profits to get access to new information.
 So we built features into LeaseAccelerator that enable organizations to recover the costs of their investment in 18 months or less.
 In addition to complying with the accounting rules, CFOs can tap into our spend analytics to identify the waste and inefficiency in their lease portfolios — things like maverick leasing, ghost assets, and evergreen rents.